maplegrovetrack/maplegrovetrack.github.io/README.md

 ## Nuxt framework

-This website is generate with Nuxt.
+This website is generated with Nuxt.

 Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.